starkindustries/laptop-hacking-coffee/CryptographySteganopgraphy/NotBinary/README.md

 ## Challenge
 11 11111 010 000 0 101 11111 100 00011 00 000 101 11111 11111 0100

+Don't forget to submit the flag with the LHC{} syntax

 ## Solution
 The title provides a big hint that the code is not binary.
 So what else can it be?
 Note the spacing that separates the characters.
 Also the zeros `000`, `0`, and `00` must mean something different.
 So what other non-binary codes use just two different symbols to convey a message?
 Morse code comes to mind.